labyrinthinesecurity/silhouette/README.md

 - 000 corresponds to no control plane rights (except IAM roles management, as explained above)

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/2.0/WARnormTable.PNG">

+### Data plane scores
+The blast radius measures lateral motion across your data plane.
+In anticipation of a SPN compromission, you know the breadth of data breach and/or data exfiltration.

 ## Additional resources and documentation
 - Theory of IAM de-escalation in Azure and how the WAR norm is built: [PDF article](https://github.com/labyrinthinesecurity/silhouette/blob/2.0/silhouette.pdf)